 The apartment over my workshop is big but it was fairly dated.
-I’ve been trying to tear out the kitchen and get it finished so we can maybe list it on Air B&B. After all, there are somewhere in the neighborhood of 14 wineries within four miles of our place…so it kind of seems like a good idea.
+I’ve been trying to tear out the kitchen and get it finished so we can maybe list it on Airbnb.
+After all, there are somewhere in the neighborhood of 14 wineries within four miles of our place…so it kind of seems like a good idea.

-Here is where we started:
+Here is where this project started:

-Brian’s boss was getting a new kitchen so he let me pick through his cabinets- Hooray!
-I got what I thought would work and my contractor helped me figure out how to make them work with the space and even customized them to maximize what I had.
+Brian’s boss was getting a new kitchen so he let me pick through his old cabinets- Hooray!
+I got what I thought would work and my contractor friend helped me figure out how to make them work with the space and we even customized them to maximize what I had.
 I’ll give more details later, but needless to say, it would never look as good as it will without his help and expertise.

 I am very fortunate that no one is currently living there so I have the freedom to work when I have time.
 Right now, it looks like mostly this:

 I’ve managed to get a bit more of the floor out and hopefully this week I can get the doors and drawers finished and sealed.
 Then I can start installing the flooring (that is of course waiting at Home Depot for me to pick up).
 Once I get that done, I still have to: decide on Ikea or Lumber Liquidators for the countertops (neither, I went with Home Depot and I would do it again in a heartbeat) , pick a sink and faucet and get those installed… shiplap, tile, or faux tin for the backsplash and put up the open shelving….reinstall the sink and toilet, find new light fixtures and ceiling fans, install the screen door over the washer dryer (re-hook up the washer dryer) then paint all the rest of the walls some kind of color I still haven’t decided on yet….
 Whew..
-I don’t see this getting finished super quick, do you?
-Anyone want to help? lol
+I don’t see this getting finished super quick, do you? …Anyone want to help?

 Here is Denise on the day she closed on the house.
 Isn’t she adorable?
 The green trim is slowly being replaced with bright white.
 Our shop will be on the right side of the house.
 She’s rented the other side to a gal who is working on building out a coffee shop.
 Don’t you just “love” the astroturf porch?
 (I recently did a huge makeover on that porch and you won’t even believe the transformation.)

 This is the shiplap we installed.
 She’s gotten a coat of primer on it since we started..I just don’t have a picture.